POLICY ON DEPOSITORS’ RIGHT

 iii) Interest on Term Deposits are calculated at quarterly intervals and paid at the rate decided by the Bank depending upon the period of deposits.
 In case of monthly payment, the interest shall be calculated for the quarter and paid at discounted value.
 For any broken period i.e. remaining days after completed quarters and deposits of less than a quarter, interest is calculated on daily product basis and a year comprises of 365 days.
 The interest on term deposits is calculated by the Bank in accordance with the formulae and conventions advised by Indian Banks' Association.
 Interest on term deposits are also paid on calendar quarter basis at the request of depositors for the accounts opened under this scheme.

-iv) For FCNR (B) deposits the interest is calculated and paid at intervals of 180 days each and thereafter for the remaining actual number of days, on the basis of 360 days to a year.
-The depositor also has the option to receive interest on maturity with compounding effect.
+v) For FCNR (B) deposits the interest is calculated and paid at intervals of 180 days each and thereafter for the remaining actual number of days, on the basis of 360 days to a year.
+The depositor also has the option to receive interest on maturity with compounding effect..

 PREMATURE WITHRAWAL OF TERM DEPOSIT

-The Bank on request from the depositor, at its discretion may allow withdrawal of term deposit before completion of the period of the deposit agreed upon at the time of placing the deposit.
+The Bank on request from the depositor, at its discretion may allow withdrawal of term deposit before completion of the contracted period of the deposit.
 The Bank shall declare their penal interest rates policy for premature withdrawal of term deposit.
 The Bank shall make depositors aware of the applicable rate along with the deposit rate.
 In case of joint accounts, premature withdrawal of Term Deposit will depend on the mandate given by the depositors jointly at the time of opening the Term Deposit or any time subsequently during the term/ tenure of deposit as per mandate.
 In the event of the death of the depositor, premature termination of the term deposits would be allowed.

 PREMATURE RENEWAL OF TERM DEPOSIT